SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 When we create tables, we specify which database we want to add them to.
 This is done by using the "**USE**" clause.

 **Submit your solutions in JUDGE without the "USE** \{**database name**\}**" row.**

+Create the first table with the following fields:

 `"employees":`